 Our gratitude for them is endless, and to our moms: we thank you for everything.
-Below find the self-care lessons the Byrdie editors have learned from their mothers.
+Read on for the best self-care lessons Byrdie editors have learned from their mothers.

 "My mother has never been one for beauty or wellness—at least not in the traditional sense.
 She never wears sunscreen, barely wears makeup, and she works constantly to this day.
 That said, she taught me so much about passion and support.
 She has always been fiercely feminist, and, from a very young age, I watched her demonstrate how to advocate for yourself.
 To me, that’s a huge part of the way I practice self-care now, as an adult.
 I learned to make sure my needs are met, even when my people-pleasing personality pulls me in the opposite direction.
 For that I am so grateful." —Hallie Gould, editorial director

 “The biggest self-care lesson my mom has taught me is that our beauty rituals aren't superfluous.
 Instead, she's always viewed them as practices that can help us feel our best.
 Even if she has a million things on her plate, my mom will find time to paint her nails or get her hair done.
 Her mother was the same way.
 While engaging in these beauty practices boosts her outer confidence, it also has a deeper impact.
 Taking the time to care for herself has a positive emotional and mental impact and allows my mom to show up as the best version of herself at work and home.
 This is something that really resonates with me now.
 Our laundry list of responsibilities in life can cause us to easily neglect our needs.
 But, seeing how the women in my life have used beauty as a form of self-care has been powerful.” —Olivia Hancock, editor

 Make Alone Time a Priority